-- Teacher education program application form for admission. - Nevada Highway Patrol and FBI background checks. - Praxis Core for Educators or CBEST (documentation of passing scores on all three tests, reading, writing, and math, must be received by application deadline. - 40 college credits. - Completion of ENG 102, EDU 250 and one collegelevel math course with a grade of C- or higher before acceptance. - A GPA of 3.0 or higher, based on the student's most recent 40 credits. - Official transcripts from all other colleges sent to GBC's admissions and records office. - Technology and education courses completed within the last eight years. - A review of conduct with the student conduct officer.
+- Teacher education program application form for admission. - Praxis Core for Educators or CBEST (documentation of passing scores on all three tests, reading, writing, and math, must be received by application deadline. - 40 college credits. - Completion of ENG 102 and EDU 250 with a grade of C- or higher and completion of Math 120/120E or higher with a C before acceptance.. - A GPA of 3.0 or higher, based on the student's most recent 40 credits. - Official transcripts from all other colleges sent to GBC's admissions and records office. - Technology and education courses completed within the last eight years. - A review of conduct with the student conduct officer.